 - I have several degrees, all are from Otago University: Bachelor of Commerce in Marketing Management/design (1995), Diploma of Tourism (1997), Bachelor of Arts in Chinese (2004), Master of Tourism (2007).
-Now I am enrolled in a PHD program at Zhejiang University, Hangzhou, China where I will be looking at sports tourism.
+Completed course work for my Tourism PHD at Zhejiang University in China from 2010-2014.

 - Sketching is one of my passionate hobbies and when I have the chance you will find me sketching beautiful character buildings steeped in history.
 I have sketched around the world on a commission basis.

 - Freelance writer.
 Some publications include: Cycling News, Daily Peloton, Bike Radar, Texas Racing Post, NZ Endurance Magazine, Bicycle Retailer, Cycling News Asia, Velonews, and Road Cycling NZ.
 Mostly cycling related stories.